panmar/panmar.github.io/content/trust-the-source-luke.rst

 Right?

 Welcome to hardware land!
 CPU hate doing nothing.
 If there is a cache miss in the branch condition :code:`index < secret_bounds`, which would make CPU stall for a while, CPU can calculate :code:`x = x ^ detector[...]` doing so called `speculative execution <https://en.wikipedia.org/wiki/Speculative_execution>`_.
-If the condition, fetched from the memory, were false, it would simply not commit speculative results.
+If the condition, fetched from the memory, was false, it would simply not commit speculative results.
 So what's the problem?
-The problem is due to speculative execution CPU would fetch :code:`detector[secret[index] * ...]` into cache, even if we did not meet the branch condition!
+The problem is due to speculative execution CPU would fetch :code:`detector[secret[index] * ...]` into cache, even if we did **not** meet the branch condition!

-So if we evicted whole cache, execute :code:`kernel_func` making CPU do branch prediction (e.g. run it with correct :code:`index` a few times before) and run:
+So if we evicted whole cache, executed :code:`kernel_func` making CPU do branch prediction (e.g. run it with correct :code:`index` a few times before) and ran:

 .. code-block:: c++